Guoyunf/Open-Sesame/README.md

 vision model.
 Detected coordinates are converted from the camera frame to the robot's base frame via `Arm.target2cam_xyzrpy_to_target2base_xyzrpy`, and all poses are configured using values from `cfg/cfg_door_open.yaml`.

+## Button pressing task

+The `press_button` helper provides an analogous workflow for flat buttons.
+The button centre can be specified manually or obtained from an external model via `get_button_coords_manual` / `get_button_coords_model`.
+After transforming the camera-frame coordinates to the arm's base frame, the arm approaches the target, presses forward by a configurable distance along the negative Y-axis, and then retreats.
+All offsets, dwell times, and gripper orientation parameters are stored in `cfg/cfg_button_press.yaml` so they can be tuned per environment.